rebecca94ingram6yw/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also reminds us of the importance of considering the end-user when designing and developing software, as even the most sophisticated program can be rendered useless by a user who doesn't understand how to use it properly.

+# 2023-11-21
+- "Programming wisdom for today: 'Code is read much more often than it is written.
+Therefore, write code as if you were writing a book for someone else to read.'
+This quote by Steve McConnell highlights the importance of writing clean, readable, and well-documented code.
+It's not only about making your life easier when you revisit your code in the future, but also about making it easy for others to understand and contribute to your work.
+So take the time to write clear comments, use descriptive variable names, and structure your code in a logical way.
+Your future self (and your colleagues) will thank you!"